 With an experienced, licensed guide helping you along the way, you’ll dive deep into the pristine wilderness of Nikko National Park.
 Being far off conventional trails, this side of Nikko remains largely undocumented by travel guides, taking you back in time to a primeval version of Japan.

-Sightseeing: Jaw-Dropping Foliage at Kirifuri Falls
+Jaw-Dropping Foliage at Kirifuri Falls

 Nikko is one of Japan’s fall foliage hotspots, and the parks, forests, plains, and streetscapes burst into a fiery parade of colors come autumn.
-Stunning foliage can be appreciated all throughout Nikko, including iconic sights like Shinkyo Bridge, making it a photographer’s paradise.
+Stunning foliage can be appreciated throughout Nikko, including iconic sights like Shinkyo Bridge, making it a photographer’s paradise.

 Kegon Falls

-These falls in Japan serve as an outlet for nearby Lake Chuzenji, both of which can be seen from Kegon’s free observation deck.
+These falls in Japan serve as an outlet for nearby Lake Chuzenji, both of which can be seen from Kegon's free observation deck.
 To truly appreciate its impressive scale, tickets can be purchased to ride an elevator to the base of the falls.
-Those looking for more of a bird’s eye view can ride the nearby Akechidaira Ropeway to take in the entirety of the landscape.
+Those looking for more of a bird's-eye view can ride the nearby Akechidaira Ropeway to take in the entirety of the landscape.

 -